elkeachtert/aicenters/content/team/professors/tresp-volker/index.md

   </p><p>He revolutionized steel processing by pioneering a novel <a
   href="http://books.nips.cc/papers/files/nips04/0659.pdf">Bayesian neural
-  network approach</a> that cleverly integrated real-world data with simulated data from a prior solution.*** Renowned AI researcher, Geoff Hinton, aptly termed this amalgamation of prior data as "Priors without Prejudice."
-In 1994 he was a visiting scientist at the <a href="http://web.mit.edu/">Massachusetts Institute of Technology</a> in the <a href="http://cbcl.mit.edu/">Center for Biological and Computational Learning</a>, working with the teams of Tomaso Poggio and Michael I. Jordan.
-He was co-editor of <a href="https://mitpress.mit.edu/books/advances-neural-information-processing-systems-13">Advances in Neural Information Processing Systems 13</a>.
-In 2011, he was appointed professor in informatics at the LMU, where he teaches a course on machine learning and where he is leading a second research team.
-He is known for his work on Bayesian machine learning, in particular the <a href="https://www.dbs.ifi.lmu.de/~tresp/papers/bcm6.pdf">Bayesian Committee Machine</a> and his work on <a href="https://www.dbs.ifi.lmu.de/~tresp/papers/multitaskGP_final.pdf">hierarchical learning with Gaussian processes</a>.
-The <a href="https://www.dbs.ifi.lmu.de/~tresp/papers/uai06_relation.pdf">IHRM</a>, the <a href="https://www.dbs.ifi.lmu.de/~tresp/papers/gplink_nips06.pdf">SRM</a>, <a
+  network approach</a> that cleverly integrated real-world data with simulated data from a prior solution.
+Renowned AI researcher, Geoff Hinton, aptly termed this amalgamation of prior data as "Priors without Prejudice." </p><p>In 1994 he was a visiting scientist at the <a href="http://web.mit.edu/">Massachusetts Institute of Technology</a> in the <a href="http://cbcl.mit.edu/">Center for Biological and Computational Learning</a>, working with the teams of Tomaso Poggio and Michael I. Jordan.
+He was co-editor of <a href="https://mitpress.mit.edu/books/advances-neural-information-processing-systems-13">Advances in Neural Information Processing Systems 13</a>. </p><p>In 2011, he was appointed professor in informatics at the LMU, where he teaches a course on machine learning and where he is leading a second research team.
+He is known for his work on Bayesian machine learning, in particular the <a href="https://www.dbs.ifi.lmu.de/~tresp/papers/bcm6.pdf">Bayesian Committee Machine</a> and his work on <a href="https://www.dbs.ifi.lmu.de/~tresp/papers/multitaskGP_final.pdf">hierarchical learning with Gaussian processes</a>. </p><p>The <a href="https://www.dbs.ifi.lmu.de/~tresp/papers/uai06_relation.pdf">IHRM</a>, the <a href="https://www.dbs.ifi.lmu.de/~tresp/papers/gplink_nips06.pdf">SRM</a>, <a